 If you decided to enable the repository permanently as suggested earlier, it should be listed when you run:

 As you can see in the following image, another repository named remi-safe is available as well:

 This repository provides extensions that are either deprecated (but still used in legacy applications), under work-in-process, or that do not comply with Fedora’s policies.

 Now let’s search the newly added repositories for PHP-related packages as an example:

 Please note that packages in Remi have the same name as in the official repositories.
 Consider, for example, php:

 If you need to install PHP 5.4, make sure to enable the right repository and disable the other.

-Similarly, to install latest version of LAMP Stack, do:
+Similarly, to install the latest version of LAMP Stack, do:

-# yum --enablerepo=remi install php71 httpd mariadb-server mariadb
+# yum --enablerepo=remi install php httpd mariadb-server mariadb

-In this article we have explain how to enable and use Remi, a third-party repository that provides the latest versions of components of the LAMP stack and related software.
+In this article, we have explained how to enable and use Remi, a third-party repository that provides the latest versions of components of the LAMP stack and related software.